 The “Dissecting Aortic Aneurysm”

 You may disagree, and feel free to state your case, but I absolutely abhor this phrase.
-When someone uses it, I can’t help but infer that they don’t understand the pathophysiology of either a dissection or an aneurysm.
-By definition, and common understanding, an aortic aneurysm is a bulging of all three walls of the aorta.
+When someone uses it I can’t help but infer that they don’t understand the pathophysiology of either a dissection or an aneurysm.
+By definition and common understanding, an aortic aneurysm is a bulging of all three walls of the aorta.

 On the other hand, a dissection occurs when the intima (inner layer) of the aorta separates from the adventitia (outer layer) by the media (middle) being torn and filled with blood.
-In the latter condition, the outside dimension of the aorta is likely to change, but all three layers do not do so equally, and thus, it does not meet the definition of a true aneurysm in my book.
+In the latter condition the outside dimension of the aorta is likely to change, but all three layers do not do so equally, and thus it does not meet the definition of a true aneurysm in my book.
 I hope we can put that behind us.

 The IRAD Database

-One of the really interesting things going on in medicine right now is the International Registry of Acute Aortic Dissection (IRAD).
+One of the really interesting things going on in this field right now is the International Registry of Acute Aortic Dissection (IRAD).
 You can read more about it here but basically it’s grown to a group of 30 large referral hospitals in 11 countries that are collecting data on pretty much everything you ever wanted to know about aortic dissections.
 In 2000 they published one of their seminal works in JAMA, covering the initial registry data on 464 patients with aortic dissection.
 Most of the numbers I quote in this article come from that study unless otherwise noted.

 You Can’t Diagnose Every Dissection

 As I stated earlier, 4.5% of the patients in the IRAD registry presented with ABSOLUTELY NO PAIN.
 If you can’t handle the fact that you’re eventually going to miss one of these, you should probably find a different line of work.